Do you want to visit the travertine terraces at Pamukkale? No need to look any further cause I am here to help you!

 Inside the pool are marble columns, that fell in from the Temple of Apollo during an earthquake.
 It is therefore believed that the Antique Pool is a sacred pool.

-How to plan your visit to the Pamukkale thermal pools?
+How to plan your visit to the travertines pools

 Which entrance is the best one?

-There are several entrances from where you can enter the Pamukkale travertines.
-The North entrance, the South entrance and the Pamukkale town entrance.
-All of these entrances will grant you access to the thermal pools and to the Hierapolis.
+There are several entrances from where you can enter the travertines.
+The North entrance, the South entrance and the Town entrance.
+All of these entrances will grant you access to both the thermal pools and to the Hierapolis.

 The admission fee for all entrances is the exact same – 50TL